The best business laptops offer durability, power, security and ease of use, whether you are in the office or working from home.

 On the macOS side of things, the 14-inch MacBook Pro with M1 Pro is an excellent option for power users who run massive simulations or transfer large files.
 The new M1 Pro processor is a speed demon but also efficient enough to give the MacBook Pro an absurd 14 hours and 8 minutes of battery life.

 If you're an artist or designer who wants to use a stylus, we recommend the Dell Latitude 7320 Detachable, Microsoft Surface Pro 8 or the Lenovo ThinkPad X12 Detachable, which is essentially a tablet version of the X1 Carbon.
 True power users who need to crunch big data should opt for a workstation, like the excellent HP ZBook Studio G8 or ThinkPad P15 Gen 2.
 For those on a budget, like small-business owners, the HP Pro C640 Chrome Enterprise is a straightforward, easy-to-use laptop that starts at $449.

-Lenovo made several welcome changes to the 9th Gen edition of its flagship business laptop.
-Along with fast performance from 11th Gen Intel CPUs, you get longer battery life (15 hours!), powerful quad speakers, a new 14-inch display with a 16:10 aspect ratio, and plenty of ports, all in an impossibly lightweight chassis (2.5 pounds).
+Lenovo's 9th Gen edition of its flagship business laptop delivers fast performance from 11th Gen Intel CPUs, you get longer battery life (15 hours!), powerful quad speakers, a new 14-inch display with a 16:10 aspect ratio, and plenty of ports, all in an impossibly lightweight chassis (2.5 pounds).